What is Berberine?

 Low blood pressure

-The medication can lower blood pressure.
-Try to use the drug with caution in people with low blood pressure.
+The drug can lower blood pressure.
+When using the medication in patients with low blood pressure, try to use caution.

 Storage